PDF option temporarily offline

 CA = Certificate of Achievement.

-Program Information, admission criteria details and application can be found at the Diagnostic Medical Sonography program website:
+Admittance to this program is through an application process.
+Program information, admission criteria and application to the program can be found on the Diagnostic Medical Sonography program website:

 http://foothill.edu/bio/programs/ultra or http://foothill.edu/bio/programs/ultra/app.php

-• BIOL 40A, 40B, & 40C or a semester of Anatomy and a semester of Physiology.
+• BIOL 40A, 40B, & 40C or a semester of Anatomy and a semester of Physiology with laboratorys (must be completed with a minimum GPA of 2.5).

 • AHS 200 or equivalent.